smatechnologies/opcon-basic-training/docs/Schedule Master.md

 * **Documentation** is important!
 * OpCon allows text and hyperlinks in Documentation
-* Check Documentation for Jobs under SMAUtility Schedule
+* Check the Documentation section of the Jobs in the SMAUtility Schedule for examples of documentation techniques.
-  * Examples of documentation techniques

 ![](../static/imgbasic/sm-master-documentation.png)